gouravkhunger/jekyll-auto-authors/README.md

   # Add this block
   authors:
     enabled: true
-    data: '_data/authors.yml' # Data file with the author details
+    data: '_data/authors.yml' # Data file with the author info (optional, but recommended).
+More on this later.
-    # Uncomment the line below to force exclude certain authors from autopage generation.
+    # Uncomment the line below to force exclude certain author usernames from autopage generation.
     # exclude: [ "author1", "author2" ]
     layouts:
-      - 'author.html' # We'll define this layout later
+      - 'author.html' # We'll define this layout in the next step.
     title: 'Posts by :author'
     permalink: '/author/:author/'
     slugify: